Cubelrti/sm-crypto-wasm/README.md

 sm2.generateKeyPairHex() // no warning anymore
 ```

-For other platforms, you may need to provide your own secure random number generation, like get random number from server, or avoid using the following algorithms is not deterministic:
+For other platforms, you may need to provide your own secure random number generation, like get random number from server, or completely avoid using the following algorithms is not deterministic:

 - SM2 Key Pair Generation
 - SM2 Signature
 - SM2 Encryption

-It is strongly recommended to use secure random number generation for security.
-We provide a shim for `getRandomValues` for unsupported platforms using `Math.random()` to prevent panicking, but it is not secure enough for any production use.
+It is **strongly recommended** to use secure random number generation for security.
+We provide a shim for `getRandomValues` for unsupported platforms using `Math.random()` to prevent panicking by default, but it is not secure enough for any production use.
 A warning will be printed if you don't securely seed the random number generator.

 Internally we use `ChaCha8` for random number generation, which is secure enough for most cases.
 But for security, the seed should be generated from a secure source and contain enough entropy.